OsebeSammi/Android/README.md

 Android
 =======

-This will be the repo for  my Droid recipes
+This is be the repo for  my Droid recipes